mila-iqia/babyai/README.md

 ### UnlockPickup

 - Environment: The agent is placed in a room with a key and a locked door.
-The door opens onto a room with an object.
+The door opens onto a room with a box.
 Rooms have either no distractors in `UnlockPickup` or 4 distractors in `UnlockPickupDist`.
 - Instruction: Pick up an object of a given type and color
 - Level id: `BabyAI-UnlockPickup-v0`, `BabyAI-UnlockPickupDist-v0`
 - Evaluate: image understanding, memory in `UnlockPickupDist`